JiWoongCho1/hello-computervision/computer_vision/Classification/EfficientNet/READMD.md

 These results lead that it is critical to balance all dimensions of network width, depth, and resolution during Network scaling.

 So they propose a new compound scaling method, which use a compound corffcient θ to unformly scales network width, depth, resolution in a principled way, where alpha, beta, gamma are constants that can be determined by a small grid search.

+They evaluate their scaling method using existing Bets, but in order to better demonstrate the effectiveness of their scalin method, they have also developed a new mobile size baseline, called EfficientNet.
+Since they use the same search space, the architecture is similar to MnasNet, except their EfficientNet-B0 is slightly bugger due to the larger FLOPS target.
+Notably, it is possible to achieve even better performance by searching for alpha, beta, gamma directly around a large model, but the search cost becomes prohibitively more expensive on larget models, suggersting the effectiveness of their proposed scaling method for general existing Nets.

+To disentangle the contribution of their porposed scaling method from the EfficientNet architecture, this table compares the performance of different scaling methods for the same baseline network.
+In general, all scaling methods improve accuracy with the cost of more FLOPS, but their compound scaling method can further improve accuracy, by up to 2.5%, than other single dimension scaling methods, suggesting the importance of their proposed compound scaling.